hyperads/api/docs/_adserving.md

 * 'setting.redirect' – is used in Android version to specify the way of moving to URL when the ad is clicked, either a native application of the system or a web-browser.

 * `setting.skip` - is used in video players to specify posibility to skip playing video.

+* `settings.s2s` - is used in rewarded video to specify S2S

+* `settings.reward_amount` - is used in rewarded video to specify reward label for completed view (Coins, Gold etc)

+* `settings.reward_amount` - is used in rewarded video to specify reward amount for completed view

 #### Ad